 If this strategy of manipulating the media is brilliant, it’s brilliant in the way Ulysses S. Grant’s strategy in The Civil War was brilliant.
 His strategy has been called brilliant by some historians, and he has been called a “military genius” by others, but he has also been called a “butcher” for his utter disregard for the lives of his own, Union soldiers in battle.
 His strategy was based on the fact that the Confederate Army had a tougher time replenishing its forces, so he threw his soldiers at them in what some critics have called a “meat grinder” strategy to eliminate as many Confederates as possible without regard for casualty numbers.
 The eventual result was so horrendous that President Abraham Lincoln’s wife Mary called Grant “a butcher”, but Grant achieved results.
 He won strategic battles against the South, where other Union generals presumably worried about the casualty numbers suffered defeat, and history has looked kindly on Grant as a general.
 After reading through the stats, coupled with the results, it’s difficult to call these tactics, and this strategy, brilliant.
 Effective perhaps, brilliant no.

 That having been said, I think it would have been difficult for me to live with the unintended consequences of the “meat grinder” strategy, but that may have been what set Grant apart.
 My question is, was this an ingenious strategy that required a special kind of mind?
-Is it possible for me to twerk on stage in front of millions?
-I’m guessing that fewer people would want to watch me do it, but I do not think it requires a special kind of mind to do it.
-Ms. Cyrus may have been provided some unique assets that she’s not afraid to let people watch her jiggle, but is it brilliant?
+Is it possible for me to expose physically myself on social media?
+I’m guessing that fewer people would want to watch me do it, but I do not think it requires a brilliant mind?
 Effective perhaps, brilliant no.

 Points for the Pointless— “Happiness finds you when you least expect it.”
 I used to pass by these oven mitt and bumper sticker-type sayings on calendars, and in desk cubicles, without lifting an eyebrow, until someone informed me that they’re points for the pointless.
 They’re for people that are doing nothing in life, have little-to-nothing to look forward to, and need some hope.
 Do they hope that owning these oven mitts and bumper stickers will make all of their dreams come true?
 Most of them don’t, but I do think that they’re comforted by the idea that being able to look up at pointless sayings makes their journeys around the Sun feel a little less pointless.